 The human voice is important to Lidholm.
 His early songs are often performed and some of his choral pieces are milestones of the Swedish a cappella repertoire: from Laudi (texts from the Bible, 1947) to Canto LXXXI (Ezra Pound, 1956) - the work which gave Swedish choral music ”a new grammar” (Eric Ericson) - to the almost orchestral form of …a riveder le stelle (Dante, 1973).

 There is often a dramatic nerve in Lidholm’s compositional language, so writing operas was a logical step for him.
 This is true of both Holländaren (The Dutchman, TV opera from 1967) and Ett Drömspel (A Dream Play, 1992), both of which are based on plays by August Strindberg and which contain very expressive music.

 In the middle of the 40s, Lidholm - who studied composition for Hilding Rosenberg - belonged to the controversial and renowned Monday Group.
 The goal of the Group was to establish a new and more open sensitivity to new music, as well as a renewal of traditional musical life - a renewal on a variety of planes, including the pedagogical.
 Lidholm’s lifework is a good example.
-He has been an orchestral musician (viola), conductor, radioman, and professor of composition (in Stockholm).
-He has also been on several international juries.
+He was an orchestral musician (viola), conductor, radioman, and professor of composition (in Stockholm).
+He was also on several international juries.

 - A riveder le stelle

 - Ett drömspel - Opera (A Dream Play)

 - Grekisk gravrelief

 - Toccata e canto